wjeff0343/about/README.md

-I am a undergraduate student at Western University, studying Computer Engineering: Electronic Devices for Ubiquitous Computing.I'm currently based in London, Ontario at the moment.
+I am an undergraduate student at Western University, studying Computer Engineering: Electronic Devices for Ubiquitous Computing.
+I’m currently based in London, Ontario at the moment.

-In terms of experience, I have worked with Data Structures and Algorithms, Microprocessors and Microcontrollers,and Embedded System Design.
+In terms of experience, I have worked with Data Structures and Algorithms, Microprocessors and Microcontrollers, and Embedded System Design.
 ### Skills
 These are just a few of the technologies I have recently worked with:
 -  PCB Design (EAGLE)
--  Object Oriented Programming (IntelliJ,PyCharm)
+-  Object Oriented Programming (IntelliJ, PyCharm)

 ### Leadership Experience